 - There are four stages of CBT-E treatment.
 It is necessary for you to complete all four stages for the treatment to be effective.
 CBT-E has a very low relapse rate when people fully complete the four stages.

-- The aim of the treatment is a recovery which means addressing your eating disorder symptoms – it is to bring all the aspects of the eating disorder within the ‘normal’ range, e.g. normal BMI, normal eating behaviours, normal thinking and non-eating disorder responses to emotions.
+- The aim of the treatment is a recovery which means addressing your eating disorder symptoms – it is to bring all the aspects of the eating disorder within the ‘normal’ range, e.g. normal Body Mass Index (BMI), normal eating behaviours, normal thinking and non-eating disorder responses to emotions.